Mastering JavaScript Operators: A Complete Guide with Examples

 / Division#

-This operator divides the left operand by the right.
+The / operator divides the left operand by the right and returns a numeric result.

 console.log(10 / 2); // 5